aastrand/slapi/README.md

 1) Create and deploy the docker image

-Using whatever docker flow suites you, the Dockerfile is in /
+Using whatever docker flow suits you, the Dockerfile is in /

 2) Mount a /config.yaml file with the following content: